How Your Family Can Avoid Probate

 With a properly funded living trust, probate can be avoided completely, and the assets pass directly to the beneficiaries saving thousands of dollars in costs and months of headaches for your children and other beneficiaries.

-Later this month, we will discuss the most important step to take with your living trust that the overwhelming majority of individuals forget to take which negates the main benefit of establishing the trust in the first place.
+In my next Retirement Coach Strategy of the Week, we will discuss the most important step to take with your living trust that the overwhelming majority of individuals forget to take which negates the main benefit of establishing the trust in the first place.

 P.S.: HELP spread the news!
 If you have a friend, family member, or co-worker who would enjoy receiving my Retirement Coach “Strategy of the Week”, please pass it on.
 Simply provide their name and email address to info@TheRetirementCoach.com.
 Or they can subscribe at our website!